-Date Summary of changes

-March 2020 Manual first issued

-February 2021 Version 1.1.
-Updated web links, minor wording changes
+Date Summary of changes March 2020 Manual first issued February 2021 Version 1.1.
+Updated web links, minor wording changes September 2021 Version 1.2.
+Updated information about Improved Payment Arrangements

 Disclaimer

 This Manual is designed to provide general guidance to consumers on the Home Care Packages Program, but is not a substitute for, and is not intended to replace relevant professional advice or provide any interpretation of the relevant aged care legislation.